nymexhub/Theatherflix/README.md

 ## Technical stuff:

 ## Development vs Production (The master branch)
-Don't write initially in the master branch, all first goes to development. then we pull request to master which is 'Production'.
+**Don't write initially in the master branch, all first goes to development**. then we pull request to master which is 'Production'.
 If you want to download the whole development files, go to the 'development' branch -> https://github.com/NodeioLabs/theatherflix/tree/development

 #If you want to clone the development branch follow this:
-1. git clone -b development --single-branch git@github.com:NodeioLabs/theatherflix.git
+1. `git clone -b development --single-branch git@github.com:NodeioLabs/theatherflix.git`
-2. cd development (which is downloaded as a folder named 'theatherflix' though, you rename it)
+2. `cd development` (which is downloaded as a folder named 'theatherflix' though, you rename it)
-2. npm install (We can use Yarn too)
+2. `npm install` (We can use Yarn too)
 3. node (or nodemon) server.js